===========================================================================

 Installing with rbxi.tar.bz2

-To get the script, download it to your preferred location.
-I like using /usr/local/bin because it is in most system default PATHs (ArchLinux and Pardus users, change /usr/local/bin to /usr/bin), so let's say that's where you download it.
+To get the program, download it to your preferred location.
+I like using /usr/local/bin because it is in most system default PATHs (Pardus users, change /usr/local/bin to /usr/bin), so let's say that's where you download it.
 Simply execute the following commands in shell, as root (if /usr/local/bin), otherwise as regular user if you are going to install it in say: /home/username/bin or something.
 For this example, let's assume it's going to /usr/local/bin

 When you unzip the package, there will be the following files and directory:

-# main program file rbxi # main data directory: rbxi-data/ # root excludes list, should not need to be changed rbxi-data/root-excludes.txt rbxi-data/root-excludes-rsync.txt # blank, add paths for exclusion if required, do not delete rbxi-data/home-excludes.txt rbxi-data/home-excludes-rsync.txt # user script data values, set using directions in readme-rbxi.txt rbxi-data/rbxi-values # instructions on how to setup the script, in HTML for easy browser viewing rbxi-data/readme-rbxi.htm
+# main program file rbxi # main data directory: rbxi-data/ # root excludes list, should not need to be changed rbxi-data/root-excludes.txt rbxi-data/root-excludes-rsync.txt # blank, add paths for exclusion if required, do not delete rbxi-data/home-excludes.txt rbxi-data/home-excludes-rsync.txt # user data values, set using directions in readme-rbxi.txt rbxi-data/rbxi-values # instructions on how to setup rbxi, in HTML for easy browser viewing rbxi-data/readme-rbxi.htm

 Note that rsync has slightly different syntax for its exclude files than rdiff-backup.